 In total, there will be five shutdowns of the pipeline which carries water from dams situated in the northern part of the country to the Southern part.

-The first shutdown started this week Monday and will last until the 14th of February.
+The first shutdown started this week Monday and will last until the 14th of February, the swa water australia company is doing the best they can.

 Water Utilities Corporation (WUC) officials say the five phases are meant to minimize the shortage of water in the affected areas.